ably/kafka-connect-ably/README.md

 There is a separate [Dockerfile_WithSMT](https://github.com/ably/kafka-connect-ably/blob/prepare_connector_for_dlq_processing/Dockerfile_WithSMT) provided in this project which contains the custom SMT installation along with connector.
 If you want to build your own Docker image, you can copy the content of this to `Dockerfile` provided in this project.
 You can alternatively build your JAR from the [source code](https://github.com/ably/kafka-connect-ably/tree/prepare_connector_for_dlq_processing/KeyCheckSMT) and add it to your  classpath.
 Please use this SMT only if you use `#{key}` in your configuration values for channel name or message name.
 If you do not use `#{key}` in your configuration values, you must not use this SMT.

+Setting up dead letter queue for failed messages is out of scope of this document.
+We recommend you read [this blog post](https://www.confluent.io/en-gb/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues/) to learn how to set up dead letter queue for failed messages.
 ## Contributing

 For guidance on how to contribute to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).